demonbeaver/demonbeaver.github.io/writeups/eset/part1/eset-part1.md

 ![First few bytes of crackme.zip](./file_format.PNG)

 Apparently, this is simply a PE file.
-I'm not sure if this is part of the challenge or a simple way to circumvent Browser warnings about downloading an executable.
+I'm not sure if this is part of the challenge or a simple way to circumvent browser warnings about downloading an executable.
 I change its name to crackme.exe and execute it (within a VM, of course).

 ![Executing crackme.exe](./run_first_time.PNG)